 However, the LIAB contains information on all workers and their occupations.
 This means it is possible to observe when a firm has a large number of workers in an occupation and suddenly removes the vast majority of them.
-To identify outsourcing, I follow the definition in Appendix B in Goldschmidt and Schmieder (2017).
-The definition is:
+Following the definition in Appendix B in Goldschmidt and Schmieder (2017) the outsourcing event is defined by: